Shifted Contact Structures on Differentiable Stacks: -Shifted Contact Structures

 is a quasi-isomorphism as well. \end{proof}

 \begin{rem} When $\theta_x \neq 0$ for all $x \in M$, then $K_\theta := \ker \theta \subseteq TM$ is a well-defined distribution on $M$.
-In this case, the Morita kernel can be replaced, up to quasi-isomorphisms, by a simpler cochain complex, specifically the $2$-term complex of vector bundles
+In this case, the Morita kernel can be replaced, up to quasi-isomorphisms, by a simpler RUTH.
+Specifically, it is easy to see that the structure operators of the adjoint RUTH, restrict to the $2$-term complex of vector bundles